MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/composition.md

 The Visual layer in the [Windows App SDK/WinUI 3](index.md) provides a high performance, retained-mode API for graphics, effects, animations, and input.
 It's the foundation for all UI across Windows devices.

 The types in [Microsoft.UI.Composition](/windows/windows-app-sdk/api/winrt/microsoft.ui.composition) form the Windows App SDK/WinUI 3 implementation of the Visual layer.
-It's equivalent to the [UWP Visual layer](/windows/uwp/composition/visual-layer), which is implemented in the **Windows.UI.Composition** namespace.
+It's very similar to the [UWP Visual layer](/windows/uwp/composition/visual-layer), which is implemented in the **Windows.UI.Composition** namespace.
+The differences between the two and the missing functionality from the Windows App SDK/WinUI 3 Visual layer are detailed below.

 ## Differences from UWP

-The primary difference between **Microsoft.UI.Composition** and the UWP Visual layer is the namespace. **Microsoft.UI.Composition** provides access to functionality that's nearly identical to that of the UWP Visual layer.
+The most obvious difference between **Microsoft.UI.Composition** and the UWP Visual layer is the namespace. **Microsoft.UI.Composition** provides access to functionality that's nearly identical to that of the UWP Visual layer, in the most commonly used scenarios.
 But there are exceptions, and differences.

 The Windows App SDK/WinUI 3 uses **Microsoft.UI.Composition** to describe a tree of individual Visuals.
 Those Visuals are then composited to create the complete rendering of the window.
 It's very similar to how **Windows.UI.Composition** works (for UWP apps).
 But one big difference is that the **Microsoft.UI.Composition** compositor runs entirely within a Windows App SDK app; and it has access only to pixels that it drew.
 That means that any *external* content (content that wasn't drawn by the compositor) is unknown to the compositor.
 Which creates certain limitations.